eslint/rfcs/designs/2024-baseline-support/README.md

 eslint --baseline --baseline-location /home/user/project/mycache
 ```

-To implement this, we will need to add the two new options in `default-cli-options.js`, adjust the config for optionator and add the two new options as comments and arguments for both eslint and cli-engine.
+To implement this, we will need to add the two new options in `default-cli-options.js`, adjust the config for optionator and add the two new options as comments and arguments for both eslint.
 Documentation must be updated as well to explain the newly introduced options.

 On top of that, we will need to adjust `cli.js` to check if `--baseline` was provided and set to true, right after the fixes are done and the warnings are filtered out, to avoid counting errors that are about to be fixed.
-A new method `generateBaseline` can be introduced in both `eslint.js` and `eslint-legacy.js` - the method must be called only and only if `--baseline` was provided and set to true.
+A new method `generateBaseline` can be introduced in both `eslint.js` - the method must be called only and only if `--baseline` was provided and set to true.

 ### Matching against the baseline